JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines) to write asynchronous code.
 * [SQLDelight](https://github.com/cashapp/sqldelight) to generate Kotlin code from SQL queries and create a type-safe database API.
-* [Koin](https://insert-koin.io/) to inject dependencies and avoid using expect/actual mechanism for database drivers.
+* [Koin](https://insert-koin.io/) to use dependency injection for platform-specific database drivers.
 (TODO check wording)

 > You can find the [template project](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage) as well as the
 > source code of the [final application](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final)